-In accordance with its mandate to provide guidance to Member States on health policy matters, WHO issues a series of regularly updated position papers on vaccines and vaccine combinations against diseases that have an international public health impact.
-This paper has been reviewed by a number of experts within and outside WHO and has been endorsed by WHO’s Strategic Advisory Group of Experts on vaccines and immunization.
-The position paper begins on the second page of this issue of the WHO Weekly Epidemiological Record.
+In accordance with its mandate to provide guidance to Member States on health policy matters, WHO issues regularly updated position papers on vaccines and vaccine combinations against diseases that have an international public health impact.
+This position paper on HPV vaccines includes official endorsement of a two-dose vaccination schedule for girls under 15 years.
+Available in French and English.

 Cervical cancer and HPV resources